alonswartz/notesium/API.md

 web.webroot              | `string` | Path to webroot or `embedded`
-web.writable             | `bool`   | Whether writing is allowed via API web.stop-on-idle         | `bool`   | Whether to auto-stop on no activity build.gitversion         | `string` | Git version set at build
+web.writable             | `bool`   | Whether writing is allowed via API web.stop-on-idle         | `bool`   | Whether to auto-stop on no activity web.daily-version-check  | `bool`   | Whether to auto-check for new versions build.gitversion         | `string` | Git version set at build
 build.buildtime          | `time`   | Datetime of build
 build.goversion          | `string` | GoLang version used to build